CORAL REEF LIFE - CLOSEUP

 Danielle Dixson, a coral reef ecologist at Georgia Tech, has found that smells, in general, are a big part of coral reef life.
 Among other things, some fish born away from the reefs use smell to find corals to settle on as adults.
 Unfortunately, it also works the other way around.
 Fish are lured by the smells of healthy reefs, but they’re repelled by the smells of unhealthy ones.
 And that can help lock in that “death spiral.”

 WHAT DO CORAL REEFS NEED TO SURVIVE?

 Corals need to grow in shallow water where sunlight can reach the morals rarely develop in water deeper than 165 feet (50 meters).

 Corals need clear water that lets sunlight through; they don’t thrive well when the water is opaque.
 Sediment and plankton can cloud water, which decreases the amount of sunlight that reaches the zooxanthellae.

-Corals need saltwater to survive and require a certain balance in the ratio of salt to water.
+Corals reef life needs saltwater to survive and requires a certain balance in the ratio of salt to water.
 This is why corals don’t live in areas where rivers drain fresh water into the ocean (“estuaries”).